OBOAcademy/obook/docs/howto/obsolete-term.md

 Examples of additional annotations to add:

-- IAO:0000233 term tracker item - link to GitHub issue
+- IAO:0000233 term tracker item (type xsd:anyURI) - link to GitHub issue

 - has_obsolence_reason